Eyeglass frames for teens: 5 shopping tips

-Also, if the top of your face is wider than the bottom (often called heart-shaped), select a frame with a dramatic (wider, heavier, etc.) bottom edge to even out your face.
-Of course, if your face is wider on the bottom, choose a frame with a dramatic top edge.
+Also, if the top of your face is wider than the bottom (heart-shaped), select a frame with a dramatic (wider, heavier, etc.) bottom edge for balance.
+Conversely, if your face is wider on the bottom, choose a frame with a more prominent brow line.

 What if your coloring is kind of mixed, like fair skin and medium-brown hair?
 Try frames that match each coloring to see which suits you better.

-Can't trust your own judgment?
-Absolutely bring a friend along to help you decide.
+Still not sure?
+Bring a friend along to help you decide.

 If you choose a frame that is too large, visual distortion and glare can occur.
 If your frame is too small, you limit your peripheral vision.

 Generally, the frames shouldn't be wider than the widest part of your face, with the exception of frames for oval faces, which can be a little wider.

 When you put on a pair of glasses, your pupils should appear at (or very near) the center of the lenses.